joscha-st/bad_walden_stadtwerke/Documents/UI/README.md

 ##### Login Page

 The Login Page can be used to login into the account.
-By typing in the correct username and passwort the user will be led to the Home Page.
+By typing in the correct username and password the user will be led to the Home Page.
 ![Login Page](Login/Exports/Login.svg)

 #### Buerger